 Unitary Patents can be registered by the EPO following grant of a European patent.
 Whether or not you may wish to obtain grant of a UP will depend on a number of factors.
-For further details on these factors, please see here.
+Our patent experts have created a useful resource that outlines the different factors you need to consider when obtaining grant of a Unitary Patent.

 A “request for unitary effect” must be filed at the EPO within one month of the grant of the European patent.
 For an initial transitional period of at least six (6) years, for European patents granted in English, a translation of the granted patent into one other EU language must also be filed when requesting unitary effect.
 For European patents granted in French or German, a translation of the granted patent into English must be filed.